-• In new facilities or where there is a desire to have multiple printers in one location, a general ventilation rate of at least six (6) air changes per hour is recommended.
-This ventilation rate can be reduced if there is a provision for connecting enclosed printers to a dedicated exhaust or a HEPA/carbon filtration system.
+• In new facilities or where there is a desire to have multiple printers in one location, a general

+- ventilation rate of at least six (6) air changes per hour is recommended.
+This ventilation rate can be reduced if there is a provision for connecting enclosed printers to a dedicated exhaust or a HEPA/carbon filtration system. - 3D printing processes where chemicals such as cyanoacrylate are used, may necessitate additional ventilation requirements, including dedicated exhaust.